-• pros and cons of renting vs buying a home
+• Learn the pros and cons of buying vs. renting a home

-• tips to help you to determine if you’re ready to buy a home
+• Take a quiz to help you decide if you should buy or rent a home

 Rent or Buy a Home: Pros and Cons